 What is Asterisk?

-Asterisk is an open source framework for developing communications applications.
+Asterisk is an open-source framework for developing communications applications.
 With Asterisk, any computer can become a communications server.
-Asterisk is sponsored by unified communications provider, Digium, and is available for free.
+Asterisk is sponsored by a unified communications provider, Digium, and is available for free.
 Since its release in 1999, it has been tested and improved by a community of thousands of developers.
 Asterisk is maintained by Digium and this user community.